 We also aim to innovate in the traditional food retail space by focusing on a pure-play ecommerce operation.
 Some brands rent expensive retail store space, have large numbers of staff, incur huge marketing spends or outsource manufacturing and fulfillment.
 That adds big costs at every stage.
 We’re keen to make affordable premium products and pass our operational cost savings on to our customers.

-We also believe that the online shopping experience in Australia could be made better and so we’re laser focused on all customer touch points to ensure our customers enjoy shopping with us and have an awesome brand experience - from our website to customer service, delivery speed and unboxing experience, it’s all been thoughtfully designed to be positive, environmentally conscious and fun.
+We believe that the online shopping experience in Australia could be better.
+So we’re laser focused on all customer touch points to ensure our customers enjoy shopping with us and have an awesome brand experience - from our website to customer service, delivery speed and unboxing experience, it’s all been thoughtfully designed to be positive, environmentally conscious and fun.
 We genuinely care about inspiring people to cook better food and lead better lives on the whole.